 Chris Barber is a foremost expert in sports training, body composition enhancement, and application of biomechanics for performance.
-Chris is a Certified Personal Trainer with the National Council of Strength and Fitness (NCSF) and with United States of America Weightlifting (USAW).
+Chris is a Certified Personal Trainer with the National Council of Strength and Fitness (NCSF) and with United States of America WeightLifting (USAW).
 Chris graduated with a B.S. at Concordia University in Irvine, CA. He writes extensively on health, fitness, and sports, being featured in various sports magazines.
 Chris started as an Intern at COR in December of 2012 and has moved his way up to the Director of Personal Training and the Head Strength and Conditioning Coach at COR.
-Chris has been devoted in help everyone strive to achieve their goals.
+Chris has been devoted to helping everyone strive to achieve their goals.

 Dr. John Mullen, DPT, CSCS is a World renowned expert and speaker in sports training and rehabilitation.
 He received his Doctorate in Physical Therapy at USC, as well as the Josette Antonelli Division Service Scholarship, Order of the Golden Cane, and the Order of Areté.